School Lunches 2018-2019

 The Nevada City School District participates in the National School Lunch Program by offering nutritious meals every school day.

-This year our district will be participating in an exciting new lunch program with fresh nutritious food provided by the Nevada Joint Union High
+This year our district will continue to participate in an exciting lunch program with fresh nutritious food provided by the Nevada Joint Union High

 High School Nutrition Services (Foothill Fresh) and Co-Sponsored by Sierra Harvest.

 Students may buy lunch for $3.50.
 Eligible students may receive meals free of charge or at the reduced-price rate of $0.40 for lunch.
 Additional milk is $.50.

 You may pay at your school site or try our new online E-Funds for Schools.

 Link to the Free and Reduced Lunch Application Application and Pricing Letter will be coming soon

 Free and Reduced Price Meals are available to families who believe they may qualify.
 If your family chooses to apply please complete a "Free and Reduced Meal Price Application Form."
 The forms can be obtained and returned (completed) to any school office.
 You will be notified by mail of your child's status.
 Until notification you must provide your child with a lunch or lunch money.

 Only complete one application per family.
 The information you give will be used to determine or prove your child's eligibility for free or reduced-priced meals.
 This information may also be used for other state or federally funded school benefits.